 Bad habits among dog owners.
 Here are some tips for preventing infection with Salmonella and L. monocytogenes:

 • Thoroughly clean and disinfect all surfaces and objects that come into contact with raw pet food.
 Wash first with warm, soapy water and then with a disinfectant.
-An effective disinfectant is a solution of 1 tablespoon bleach in 1 litre (4 cups) of water.
+An effective disinfectant is a solution of 1 tablespoon of bleach in 1 litre (4 cups) of water.
 For a larger supply of the disinfectant solution, add ¼ cup of bleach to 1 gallon (16 cups) of water.
 You can also run items through the dishwasher to clean and disinfect them after each use.

 Cleaning removes germs (like bacteria) and dirt from surfaces and objects.
 Cleaning works by using soap (or detergent) and water to physically remove germs and dirt.
 This process doesn’t necessarily kill germs, but cleaning lowers the number of germs and the risk of spreading infection by removing them.